10 U.S.C. § 4022 — OTA for Military Construction

 A construction company with no CAS-covered DoD contracts in the prior 12 months.
 A design-build firm with primarily commercial or civilian federal experience.

-A large defense contractor that already holds multiple CAS-covered DoD contracts.
-A company that has been performing FAR-based DoD construction for years without interruption.
+A large defense contractor that already holds multiple CAS-covered DoD contracts, or has performed FAR-based DoD construction for years without interruption.

 Q3